 $999,999,999 to $0

-Arrive in Loreto and transfer to your hotel.
+Your whale watching tour begins upon arrival in the colonial town of Loreto, where you transfer to your hotel near the plaza.
 At one time the capital of California under Mexico’s rule, Loreto was founded in 1697 and is the region’s oldest permanent settlement.
-On the Sea of Cortez, Loreto boasts fine beaches, reef snorkeling, and excellent hiking in the nearby Sierra de la Giganta Mountains.
-This evening you gather for dinner and an orientation to the magnificent gray whales of Baja.
+Located on the Sea of Cortez, Loreto boasts fine beaches, reef snorkeling and excellent hiking in the nearby Sierra de la Giganta Mountains.
+This evening, gather for dinner and an orientation to the magnificent gray whales of Baja.

-You drive across the desert to the Pacific Ocean today, arriving by late afternoon or early evening.
+Drive across the desert to the Pacific Ocean today, traversing a scenic landscape of arid mountains dotted with saguaros, to arrive by late afternoon or early evening.
 Your “whale cabana” accommodations at the edge of San Ignacio Lagoon are a special feature of your trip.
-Secluded on a quiet stretch of beach, the cabanas are well-built thatched structures, rustic but inviting, each with two beds and a window overlooking the placid bay.
-Showers and toilets are shared.
-While basic, these are the best remote lodgings available, with the opportunity to experience the wilderness of the Vizcaino Desert, a UN Biosphere Reserve, in genuine comfort.
+Secluded on a quiet stretch of beach, the cabanas are well-built thatched structures, rustic but inviting, each with two beds and a window overlooking the bay.
+Shower facilities and toilets are shared.
+While basic, these are the best remote lodgings available, offering the opportunity to experience the wilderness of the Vizcaino Desert, a UN Biosphere Reserve, in genuine comfort.

 Whales have been revered as mystical creatures by many cultures, and an intimate encounter with them is a dream realized for wildlife lovers.
-Watch whales from skiffs – small motorized boats – that allow you to closely observe their fascinating range of behaviors.
-You may see them breach, spy-hop or come close to present their backs for a scratch.
-In general, you spend two hours whale watching per excursion and take two excursions per day (due to conservation regulations, these numbers may vary, depending on the total number of boats on the water at a given time), with a total of six whale-watching excursions during your stay.
+Watch them from skiffs—small motorized boats—that allow you to closely observe their fascinating range of behaviors.
+You may see them breach, spy-hop or come up close to present their backs for a scratch.
+In general, spend two hours whale watching per excursion and take two excursions per day (due to conservation regulations, these numbers may vary, depending on the total number of boats on the water at a given time), with a total of six whale-watching excursions during your stay.

 After a final chance to visit the whales, depart San Ignacio by road, returning to Loreto in time for dinner and your final evening together.